openintegrationhub/Data-and-Domain-Models/DataModels/DataModels.md

 ## OIH Data Records

 An OIH expects and needs, depending on the scenario and the involved components (e.g. with or without a Data Hub involved), more or less meta data on a data record to integrate two or more applications.
 This is achieved by modelling each sub-model of an MDM as a so called _OIH Data Record_.
-OIHDataRecord defines a superset of mandatory and optional (meta) data for records processed by an OIH instance:
+The OIHDataRecord defines a superset of mandatory and optional (meta) data for records processed by an OIH instance:

 ![OIH Record](assets/oih-data-record.svg)

 * __Each of the the sub-models of a MDM has to be marked as an *OIHDataRecord*.__

-Hence, the root of a Master Data Model's sub-model **must** inherit from / extend _OIHDataRecord_, no matter whether it is modeled as an aggregate or as a single entity.
+I.e., the root of an MDM's sub-model **must** inherit from / extend _OIHDataRecord_, no matter whether it is modeled as an aggregate or as a single entity.

 * __Every record passed into an OIH instance must at least be provided with a reference to the record of the application or service being the source of the record__,